carlos8v/crypto-pass/README.md

 Then you can simply run `npm run start` and visit the application ip on your browser.

-If you want to modify your port on the `.env` file, remember to modify as well the `info.json` file on the *public/js* folder.
+If you want to modify your port on the `.env` file, remember to modify as well the `info.json` file on the *public/js* folder with your ip and port.

 ![Screenshots-home-v1.0](https://raw.githubusercontent.com/carlos8v/crypto-pass/main/screenshots/home-crypto-pass-1.0.png)

 ## Techs
 - Rest API;
 - JWT Authentication;
 - Hash cryptograph;

 ## To do list
 - [ ] Create new password system on the front-end;